 He grew his hair and his mustache very, very long, and adopted fringed buckskin jackets.
 Already in his early 20s, he started cultivating the image of himself as someone extraordinary.
 He claimed to have grown his long hair in defiance of the Indians’ scalping tradition.
 George Armstrong Custer (General Custer) did the same.
 His hair became one of his distinguishing trademarks.

 Learn more about the construction of the transcontinental railroads

 Buffalo Bill’s Big Break

 The great break for Buffalo Bill came when he met the journalist Ned Buntline in 1869 at an army camp.
 Buntline at once took a great liking to Bill’s appearance, swagger, and his ability to tell stories about his life on the frontier.
 Buntline himself was a Connecticut Yankee.
 He had become the author of dime novels—cheap books turned out very quickly and full of lurid adventure.

 Cody hadn’t even been on the expedition that led to this chief’s death.
 The actual killer was a man named Major Frank North.
 Later on, Frank North worked in Cody’s show and became his partner on a ranch.
-But during the show, Cody would be depicted as doing this killing, which North himself had actually done.
+But during the show, Cody would be depicted as doing this killing, which North himself had done.
 It must have been a very strange sensation for him—nightly reenacting the killing, with Cody rather than himself defeating the chief in single combat.

-Learn more: Struggles of the Plains Indians
+Learn more about America’s treatment of the Plains Indians

 Another writer named Prentiss Ingraham, who called himself “Colonel” Prentiss Ingraham, wrote 203 Buffalo Bill novels in the period between 1873 and 1900—more novels about him than about any other western figure, mostly completely imaginary.
 They were sometimes loosely based on events in Cody’s own life and the lives of other frontiersmen, as he gathered western lore.